esp-rs/std-training/book/src/01_intro.md

 ## The board

 An [Espressif Rust Board](https://github.com/esp-rs/esp-rust-board) is mandatory[^note] for working with this book - emulators like QEMU are not supported.

+The board design and images, pin layout and schematics can be also found in this repository.

 If you subscribed to one of the trainings, a board will be provided to you directly by Espressif.
 Some exercises also require wireless internet access.